jenweber/emberconf-2020/README.md

 The force-directed bubbles code is by Mike Bostock, creator of D3.
 See https://bl.ocks.org/mbostock/3231298, released under the GNU General Public License, version 3.

+The hamsters version is in the `hamsters` branch.
+It's up to you to put the images in the `public` folder if you want to run it.
+Be sure to abide by the [Tomsters FAQ](https://emberjs.com/mascots/faq) before using any of the mascots.

 ## Prerequisites

 You will need the following things properly installed on your computer.